Infixo/WWR-UITweaks/README.md

   - Groups into clusters cities that have interest in a group of origin cities.
   - Displays connections within a cluster and between the cluster and origin cities.
   - Use Ctrl-RClick on a city to start it and later add more origin cities.
+  - (0.7.1) Displays connections between origin cities.
+  - (0.7.1) Ability to mark any origin city as main city.

 ### Troubleshooting
 - Output messages are logged into UITweaksLog.txt in the %TEMP% dir.